icanzilb/Cancellor/README.md

 }
 ```

-To tie a subscription to the lifetime of another object use:
+To tie a single subscription to the lifetime of another object use:

 ```swift
 class ViewModel: NSObject { ... }